Daph1986/Love-maths/README.md

 ## Demo

-A link tot the live demo version:
+By clicking this [link](https://daph1986.github.io/Love-maths/) a live demo version will be visible.